 Andrew Seto is a visual artist from Edinburgh whose studio practice is based in East London.

-Andrew's painting practice plays with, meditates on, and explores the conventions and contradictions of pictorial space through gesture, personal allegory and the materiality of paint.
+Andrew's painting practice plays with, meditates on, and explores the conventions and contradictions of pictorial space through ambivalent gesture, personal allegory and the materiality of paint.

 Sometimes referencing the natural world, organisational systems or the decorative, his work borrows freely from the history and languages of painting and contains themes of bathos, the sublime and the imperfect.

-Andrew is also a trustee of The Florence Trust and an adviser to Mute magazine and TATE Media.
+Andrew is also a trustee of artist residency programme The Florence Trust and an advisor to TATE Media.